Final Examination in Professional Practice (Part 3) Architecture (Degree Apprenticeship)

 Following an induction day on campus, you'll study at the University in 3 blocks of 3 days during term time.
 You'll spend the rest of the time applying your skills and getting practical experience in the workplace.
 The Government or your employer pay your tuition fees, so your architecture degree apprenticeship doesn’t cost you anything.

 When you graduate, you'll have the qualifications you need to apply for registration as a qualified architect (this is pending confirmation of the course's ARB/RIBA accreditation).

-Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA) accreditation is pending for this course, but we expect this to be confirmed by September 2019.
+Architects Registration Board (ARB) and Royal Institute of British Architects (RIBA) accreditation is pending for this course.

 Once confirmed, you can apply for the Final Certificate in Architecture (Part 3) when you complete this course.
 You must already have RIBA Parts 1 and 2, as well as the minimum required practical training, documented in your Professional Experience and Development Record.
 With your Final Certificate in Architecture, you'll be eligible to join the register of architects held by the ARB.